chees-e/bloq/README.md

 }
 ```
 Condition is a comparison between two mathematical expressions.
+Bloq currently only supports single condition if statements.
 Supported comparisons:
 | Comparison | Symbol |
 | ---------- | ---------- |